BladeRunnerJS/brjs-site/docs/concepts/blades.md

 Blades do not limit what you can build in any way, and are fully compatible with virtually all current HTML5 libraries and tools.
 They simply offer a set of conventions for componentized development.
 BladeRunnerJS then provides a great set of tools to help do this efficiently.

+Each blade is located in a physical folder on disk and all resources for the blade exists under that folder.
+This is part of the [BRJS application model](/docs/concepts/model/) and is automatically served to the browser when the page is loaded.

 Some key benefits of blades are:

 * Different parts of the application can be built by different teams, without creating integration problems later.